 “I would like to introduce my artwork to both inside and outside of Japan.
-There are many variations of color or styles in Japanese pottery.
+There are many variations of color and styles in Japanese pottery.
 My products are not specifically following any of them but are the result of my own style based on traditional Japanese pottery techniques."
-Ken Sakaguchi

-S.E.A Recently interviewed Ceramicist Artis Ken Sakaguchi about his practices and methods.
+S.E.A recently interviewed Ceramicist -Artist Ken Sakaguchi about his art practices and methods.

 Question: What kind of clay materials do you use?

 Ken Sakaguchi: “The soil is mainly red soil containing iron.
-You can mix commercially available soil with the excavated soil.
+I mix commercially available soil with the excavated soil.
 The red clay is coated with white clay to carve patterns and draw pictures.”

 Question: What temperature do you fire to?

 Ken Sakaguchi: “The baking temperature is around 1230 degrees.
 I am using a kerosene kiln.”

 Question: How long does it take you to make your work?